-Auditions for entry will be a two-part process, with a video submission followed by a live audition.
+Auditions for entry will be a two part process, with a video submission followed by a live recall for selected applicants.
+Not all applicants will be invited to a live recall.

 Below are a few tips to help you make your self-taped audition: